IIIF/api/source/api/presentation/3.0/index.md

 The Canvases and parts of Canvases need not be contiguous or in the same order as in the Manifest's `items` property or any other Range.
 Examples include newspaper articles that are continued in different sections, a chapter that starts half way through a page, or time segments of a single canvas that represent different sections of a piece of music.

-Ranges _MAY_ link to an Annotation Collection that has the content of the Range using the `includes` property.
+Ranges _MAY_ link to an Annotation Collection that has the content of the Range using the `supplementary` property.
 The referenced Annotation Collection will contain Annotations that target areas of Canvases within the Range and link content resources to those Canvases.

 ``` json-doc